 And finally, transformational skills allow us to bring about the changes necessary to produce tangible results.
 They include the skills of being deliberate, being driven, and being courageous.
 These skills allow us to stay focused on meaningful purpose, motivate us to manoeuvre around obstacles and rise when we run into setbacks.
 They help us steady the ship when things go awry and give us the means to keep moving towards our goal.
 Taking the first step, or even the next step when we do something new and creative requires a tolerance for uncertainty and risk; the ability to embrace vulnerability and ambiguity.
 These are the skills that fuel growth – in individuals and organizations.
 Developing these skills involves learning to use a deliberately creative problem-solving process, being accountable, nurturing strong intrinsic motivation, understanding that setbacks aren't failure, they're chock full of valuable learning; and becoming comfortable with vulnerability, ambiguity and uncertainty.

-Valued at USD 27, this is an online mini-course with seven micro-lessons delivered straight to your inbox.
+For only USD 27, this online mini-course with seven micro-lessons is delivered straight to your inbox.

 Each email, which will take no more than one minute to read, contains a micro-lesson and a creative challenge for the day.